The Russia Investigations: Rosenstein Reprieved — For Now

 McCabe's notes reportedly included the reference to Rosenstein's discussion about secretly recording Trump and who knows what else.
 So Judiciary Committee Chairman Bob Goodlatte, R-Va., wants that material.

-The following day, his compatriots on the House intelligence committee voted to release a number of transcripts of interviews the panel conducted before it concluded its Russia investigation earlier this year with a finding of no wrongdoing.
+The following day, his compatriots on the House intelligence committee voted to release a number of transcripts of interviews the panel had conducted before concluding its Russia investigation earlier this year with a finding of no wrongdoing.

-Republicans led by Chairman Devin Nunes, R-Calif., voted to ask the Office of the Director of National Intelligence to declassify 53 interviews, from Akhmetshin, Rinat — the Russian-American lobbyist who attended the Trump Tower meeting — to Yates, Sally — the former acting attorney general who warned the White House about former national security adviser Mike Flynn.
+Republicans, led by Chairman Devin Nunes, R-Calif., voted to ask the Office of the Director of National Intelligence to declassify 53 interviews, from Akhmetshin, Rinat — the Russian-American lobbyist who attended the Trump Tower meeting — to Yates, Sally, the former acting attorney general who warned the White House about former national security adviser Mike Flynn.

 The material from the House Republicans may not appear for some time, but once it goes through the executive branch screening, look for another blizzard of evidence in the Russia imbroglio.